Sociality: Eusociality

 Eusocial societies have overlapping adult generations, cooperative care of young, and division of reproductive labor.
 When organisms in a species are born with physical characteristics specific to a caste which never changes throughout their lives, this exemplifies the highest acknowledged degree of sociality.
 Eusociality has evolved in several orders of insects.
 Common examples of eusociality are from Hymenoptera (ants, bees, sawflies, and wasps) and Blattodea (infraorder Isoptera, termites), but some Coleoptera (such as the beetle Austroplatypus incompertus), Hemiptera (bugs such as Pemphigus spyrothecae), and Thysanoptera (thrips) are described as eusocial.
 Eusocial species that lack this criterion of morphological caste differentiation are said to be primitively eusocial.

 Two potential examples of primitively eusocial mammals are the naked mole-rat and the Damaraland mole-rat (Heterocephalus glaber and Fukomys damarensis, respectively).
 Both species are diploid and highly inbred, and they aid in raising their siblings and relatives, all of whom are born from a single reproductive queen; they usually live in harsh or limiting environments.
 A study conducted by O'Riain and Faulkes in 2008 suggests that, due to regular inbreeding avoidance, mole rats sometimes outbreed and establish new colonies when resources are sufficient.

 Eusociality has arisen among some crustaceans that live in groups in a restricted area.
 Synalpheus regalis are snapping shrimp that rely on fortress defense.
 They live in groups of closely related individuals, amidst tropical reefs and sponges.
 Each group has one breeding female; she is protected by a large number of male defenders who are armed with enlarged snapping claws.
 As with other eusocial societies, there is a single shared living space for the colony members, and the non-breeding members act to defend it.

 Human eusociality

-E. O. Wilson and Bert Hölldobler controversially claimed in 2005 that humans exhibit sufficient sociality to be counted as a eusocial species, and that this enabled them to enjoy spectacular ecological success and dominance over ecological competitors.
+E. O. Wilson and Bert Hölldobler controversially claimed in 2005 that humans exhibit sufficient sociality to be counted as a eusocial species.